HelloZeroNet/Documentation/docs/faq.md

 #### Does ZeroNet uses Bitcoin's blockchain?

 No, ZeroNet only using the cryptography of Bitcoin for site addresses and content signing/verification.
-The users identification also based on Bitcoin's [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) format.
+The users identification is also based on Bitcoin's [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) format.

-Namecoin's blockchain is being used to domain registrations.
+Namecoin's blockchain is being used for domain registrations.

 ---